jugle007/jugle007/README.md

 - 👋 Hi, I’m @jugle007
 - 👀 I’m interested in: processing power and algorithmic programming
 - 🌱 I’m currently learning: web development
-- 💞️ I’m looking to collaborate on: nothing at the moment
+- 💞️ I’m looking to collaborate on: nothing at the moment (looking for job)
 - 📫 How to reach me: juglekishore007@gmail.com

 <!---